 Find out the maternity rights and benefits that you’re entitled to if your baby is stillborn.

 Going back to work after losing a baby can be a welcome return to routine for some, and a terrifying prospect for others.
 Take time to work out what’s best for you.

 Pregnancy after a loss often brings mixed emotions and can be a very anxious time.

-Spending time and creating memories of your stillborn baby could help you cope with the grief later.
+Spending time now with your stillborn baby could help you cope with the grief later.

 Information about postnatal care and appointments for mothers following a stillbirth

 Information and support for mums on giving birth to a stillborn baby